marni/roll-the-ball/README.md

 ### sdl_simple

 This is initial snapshot that uses SDL2 to render the same scene in a portable fashion so that the code can be cross-compile on all SDL supported platforms.
 The folder contains projects for Windows, MacOSX, iOS and Android.
+It has been a proof-of-concept to demo the ability for cross-platform compilation.

+### terrain_demo

+This is an SFML-based demo.